cosmos/sdk-tutorials/academy/4-my-own-chain/game-wager.md

 You are going to implement payment handling by having your keeper hold wagers **in escrow** while the game is being played.
 The `bank` module has functions to transfer tokens from any account to your module and vice-versa.

-In an alternative setup you could have your keeper burn tokens when playing, and mint them again when paying out.
+In an alternative setup, you could have your keeper burn tokens when playing, and mint them again when paying out.
 This is less than ideal as it makes your blockchain's total supply _falsely_ fluctuate.
 Additionally, when you later introduce IBC tokens, this burning and minting would raise eyebrows.

 <HighlightBox type="tip">